How to Install a New Water Heater Dip Tube

 Then all you need to do is put the nipple and supply line back in place, and switch the water and power back on.
 Presto!
 Your hot water should be ready to go.

-But what if the problem wasn’t the dip tube, and you still are experiencing problems with your water heater?
+If the problem wasn’t the dip tube, and you still are experiencing problems with your water heater?
 In that case, an experienced plumbing technician can help you detect where the real trouble lies, and perform fast reliable repairs.
-We have more than 45 years of industry experience with which to help you.
+We have more than 45 years of industry experience with which to help you, and our plumbers can even talk to you about moving to a tankless water heater, or any other plumbing improvement projects you might have.

-Call A-1 Sewer & Septic Service, Inc. today to get the speedy, excellent service that you deserve from a Kansas City plumber!
+Call or request service from A-1 Sewer & Septic Service, Inc. today to get the speedy, excellent service that you deserve from a Kansas City plumber!